 You're in a hurry to get out the door, so you grab your slightly overfull cup of coffee and take a big sip so it doesn't slosh everywhere.
 You know what happens next, right?
 Burnt tongue.
 Or maybe it's not your morning cup of caffeine, but your lunch straight out of the microwave.
 Same result, though.
 Whether it's from hot food or a hot drink, a tongue burn is no fun.
-There are several things you can do as first aid to relive the pain and keep that burning sensation from getting any worse.
+There are several things you can do as first aid to relieve the pain and keep that burning sensation from getting any worse.

 However, it's important to know when your burnt tongue is a minor problem and something for which you should seek medical attention.
 Most burned tongues are first-degree burns, meaning your tongue will be a little red.
 Your taste buds will heal, but things may not taste the same and your tongue will be sensitive for up to a couple of weeks.